Monique Noirot

-Monique Noirot (born Wideman on 10 October 1941 at Talence) is a former French athlete who specialised in the 400 meters.
+Monique Noirot, née Monique Wideman, (10 October 1941 at Talence) is a former French athlete who specialised in the 400 meters.

 Biography

 Monique distinguished herself in the 1966 European Championships at Budapest winning the bronze medal in the 400 meters with a time of 54.0s.
 Selected for 1968 Summer Olympics, Monique Noirot was eliminated in the semi-final round of the 400 meters won two days later by her compatriot Colette Besson.

 Running for team ASPTT Bordeaux, Monique Noirot won four national titles (200m in 1964, 400 m from 1965 to 1967) and improved five times the record of France's 400 meters.
 Her personal best was 53.1s, established during the 1967 season.

 She is the mother of Olivier Noirot, multiple champion of France and former national record holder in the 400 meters.